akazantzidis/k8s-users/README.md

         You can also create user config file for existing user "john" of namespace "doe" as:
         - ./k8s-users.sh config john doe

-## BEWARE
+# BEWARE
-Some roles you have to create them by your self
+Some roles you have to create them by your self on your cluster